Frequently Asked Questions

 Q. How much does this program cost?
 Where does the money come from?

-A. The trip for 2017 will cost $4000 for each Ambassador.
-This is all-inclusive and includes approximately $1800 in airfare, $1000 in room and board at Kitezh, travel to St Petersburg and hotel, food and tours with professional tour guides in both Moscow and St. Petersburg.
+A. The trip for 2018 will cost $4000 for each Ambassador.
+This is all-inclusive and includes airfare, hotels in Kathmandu and Pokhara, meals, a 4 day trek in the Annapurna mountains, and tours with professional tour guides to several World Heritage sites.
 The first $500 is due in early January which parents or guardians are expected to pay.
-Ambassadors are expected to raise the remainder and we have a comprehensive process for soliciting donations from friends and family which has been very successful.
+Ambassadors can raise the remainder and we have a comprehensive process for soliciting donations from friends and family which has been very successful in the past.
 If you cannot pay the initial $500 please contact us and we can work with you confidentially.
 We also have a limited number of scholarships available.

 Q. Why should I choose this program over others offered to students?

 A. This program has been in existence since 1999.
-It has a long and successful history with over 230 kids having gone through this program.
-It provides personal growth in many areas including the chance to work with other Bainbridge kids for 6 months learning about Russia and performing local community service.
-Upon arrival in Russia, Ambassadors participate in the day-to-day lives of members of a unique cooperative community where the focus is on foster children and family.
-Beyond that, Ambassadors get the chance to visit Moscow and St Petersburg, two of the most interesting cities in the world.
-This trip is primarily about learning about and living with another culture – it is not a vacation; it is deep immersion in an entirely new culture and experience.
+It has a long and successful history with over 230 kids having gone through the program.
+It provides personal growth in many areas including the chance to work with other Bainbridge kids for 6 months learning about Nepal and performing local community service.
+Upon arrival in Nepal, Ambassadors are immersed in Nepalese culture which in many ways has not changed in thousands of years.
+The group will work on projects that make a huge positive impact on the local population.
+This trip’s primary focus is learning about and living with another culture and doing meaningful, often hard physical work – it is not a vacation; it is deep immersion in an entirely new culture and experience.

 Q. When is the trip?
 What if I can’t go on the scheduled dates?

 A. Generally, the trip is three weeks starting about a week after the last day of school.
-Our group is invited during this time to help prepare Kitezh for their nationally-known summer camp, held each summer.
-These dates are set by Kitezh and are not flexible.
 If you have other commitments during this time period, this program is not for you.

 Q. What qualifications are required?

 A. Ambassadors must currently be enrolled in high school as a sophomore or junior.
-They may either attend a high school on Bainbridge Island or be a resident of Bainbridge Island and attend high school off-island.
-A strong desire to work with children and an interest in Russian culture are very important.
+They may either attend a high school on Bainbridge Island or be a resident of Bainbridge Island and attend high school off-island or be home schooled.
 They must be open to learning about themselves and able to work within a team setting.
 Also, Ambassadors must have the ability to commit fully to the program.
 Other than that, there are no GPA or community service requirements.

 Q. Is it safe?

 A. Our first priority is the safety of the team.
-We send two adult chaperones with between 8 and 10 Ambassadors.
-We follow U.S. Department of State travel recommendations and we speak with experts both here and in Russia if there are political or safety issues to be concerned about.
+We send two adult chaperones with between 8 and 12 Ambassadors.
+We follow U.S. Department of State travel recommendations and we speak with experts both here and in Nepal if there are political or safety issues of concern.
 We will not send anyone without being certain they will be safe.

 Q. How do I apply?